10 Top Money and Investing Apps for 2018

 Money Apps to Simplify Your Life and Build Wealth

 Our society has moved so far beyond the traditional “banker’s hours” at this point.
 Without instant access to our finances, we would be at a complete loss.
-But with the wealth of information available—pun absolutely intended—how can we choose the best apps to help us manage our money, investments and budgets?
+But with the wealth of information available—pun absolutely intended—how can we choose the best money apps to help us manage our finances, investments and budgets?

 No worries: I’ve done a lot of the legwork for you.
 Here are 10 of the best money and finance apps to get your started on your journey, whether you are pursuing financial freedom, investments or basic money management.
 (These helpful apps aren’t rank ordered.)
+And, I threw in a “money making” app to add a kick to your wealth-building.

 1. Personal Capital: Complete Money & Investing app Management Tool